 These search results in the Tripawds Downloads Blog feature tips about pain management in cats and dogs.
 And this set of search results in the Tripawds Nutrition Blog shows more ways to help with post-amputation pain relief.

-For a complete list of currently available pain medications for dog and cat amputees, see the Tripawds e-book, Three Legs & a Spare.
+For a complete list of currently available pain medications for dog and cat amputees, see the Tripawds e-book, Three Legs & a Spare. or our Tripawd cats book, Cool Tips for Tripawd Cats.
 Meanwhile here are some of the most popular pain-relief medications Tripawds receive are:

 A Fentanyl patch is one of the stronger medications available for pre and post-amputation cats and dogs.
 It provides a continuous dose of pain medication to dogs after surgery.
 Fentanyl is a narcotic, similar to opium and morphine.
 Heat will increase the side effects, please don’t let your pet lay next to a heat source when wearing a Fentanyl patch.
 This patch can be fatal if swallowed.

 The brand name of Tramadol is “Ultram.”
 This is a non-addictive, non-sedating pain reliever that can be used in conjunction with NSAID medications.
-It is considered safe for dogs with kidney and liver issues.
+Recent studies show Tramadol doesn’t work as effectively as once believed, but may still be somewhat effective when used with other pain medications.
+It is also safe for dogs with kidney and liver issues.
 The most commonly reported side effect of Tramadol is heavy panting.
 Other side effects considered rare can include upset stomach, pupil constriction, decreased heart rate (usually not a life-threatening problem), constipation, sedation and bizarre behavior.

 Non-Steroidal Anti-Inflammatory Drugs

 Certain over-the-counter pain relievers are also known as NSAIDs.
 This group of drugs includes aspirin (plain and buffered), naproxen, phenylbutazone, and ibuprofen (Advil™ & Nuprin™).
-There is some controversy about the use of NSAIDs for dogs.
-Please be sure you understand the risks and how to look for signs that your dog isn’t taking the drug well.
-The Yahoo Dog Health2 Group has great information about using discretion with veterinary pharmaceuticals.
+DO NOT give your pet human non-steroidal medications.
+There is some controversy about the use of NSAIDs for dogs so understand the risks and know how to look for signs that your dog isn’t taking the drug well.
 Please see this topic discussing breed specific NSAID reactions, or search the Tripawds Disscussion Forums for more NSAID precautions.

 When to Use Heat and Ice Treatments

-After amputation surgery, a gentle heat compress can alleviate post-op bruising and work excess fluid out of the incision area.
-A few days later, a cold compress for 5-10 minutes three times daily can reduce swelling and bruising.
+After amputation surgery, heat and ice therapy can alleviate post-op bruising and work excess fluid out of the incision area, reduce swelling and bruising.
 For hip and joint problems, heat helps blood circulate to soothe sore areas.
 Indications for use of hot and cold therapy to treat pain should be the same as in sports medicine: